mggil777/MIGUEL_GUSTAVO_ASSIGNMENT_Part_1_2/README.md

 Instructions:
 execute useCase.ts

-p.s.: please do not pay attention to the phone.
+p.s.: please, do not pay attention to the phone.
 It is a tool to test my React native deployments.

 Welcome Screen
 ![WelcomeScreen](https://github.com/mggil777/MIGUEL_GUSTAVO_ASSIGNMENT_Part_1_2/assets/164178501/d3577060-b469-4a18-a3b7-d6ebeebf692f)